 Mt Gibson is set to play a critical role in the conservation of the threatened mammals of southwestern Australia.
 Our field programs are directed toward:

-In addition, with the establishment of the Neville Tichbon Field Research Station, Mt Gibson will also become a hub for science activity addressing key biodiversity issues related to the restoration of mammal populations, the conservation of the extraordinary flora of southwestern Australia and related issues such as fire management and feral animal control.
+In addition, with the establishment of the Neville Tichbon Field Research Station, Mt Gibson has become a hub for science activity addressing key biodiversity issues related to the restoration of mammal populations, the conservation of the extraordinary flora of southwestern Australia and related issues such as fire management and feral animal control.

 Mt Gibson lies on a transitional vegetation zone called the ‘mulga-eucalypt line’ straddling two major botanical provinces: the arid Eremean botanical province to the north-east and the moister South-west botanical province.